aptech/docs/docs/optmt/optmt-basic-example.rst

     Function value = -2.17466
     Convergence    : normal convergence

 These results indicate that the optimization converged normally, with a return code of 0.
 Any return Code other than 0 would indicate some issue with the convergence.
-The exact meaning of the return code can be found in the :func:`comt` documentation.
+The exact meaning of the return code can be found in the :func:`optmt` documentation.

 Parameter estimates
 ++++++++++++++++++++